binford2k/recipebook/recipes/_mezcal/firing_squad.md

   - 4 dashes Angostura bitters

 ---
-Shake until chilled, then strain into a rocks glass.
+Shake until chilled, then strain into a Collins glass.
 Garnish with a lime wheel.